Syke8/ankama_launcher/README.md

 * For fun
 * More Flutter skills
 * Official Ankama launcher is "laggy", isn't smooth and is resource intensive -> **I hate that**
+* I wanted to see how Flutter Desktop behaves

 <br/>